Sydney Conservatorium of Music: History

 The land originally belonged to the Aboriginal people, called the "Eora", who lived around Sydney coast.
-They lived off the land by relying on its natural resources including the rich plants, birds, animals and marine life surrounding the Harbour within what is now the City of Sydney local government area the traditional owners are the Cadigal and Wangal bands of the "Eora".
-There is no written record of the name of their language spoken and currently, there are debates as to whether these people spoke a separate language or a dialect of the Dharug language.
+There is no written record of the name of their language spoken and there are debates as to whether these people spoke a separate language or a dialect of the Dharug language.

 Governor Arthur Phillip arrived in 1788 with a pre-fabricated building which was assembled as his Government House, now partially on the current site of the Museum of Sydney and partially under Bridge Street.
 In its varied additions and permutations, it survived as the Sydney residence of the Governor until completion of the new Government House.

 Governor Lachlan Macquarie took control of the colony in 1810 using that building as his Sydney residence.
 On 18 March 1816, he reported that he had postponed any changes to convert Sydney Government House into adequate accommodation.
 He noted the poor condition of the building saying that "All the Offices, exclusive of being in a decayed and rotten State, are ill Constructed in regard to Plan and on Much too Small a Scale; they now exhibit a Most ruinous Mean, Shabby Appearance.
 No private Gentleman in the Colony is so Very ill Accommodated with Offices as I am at this Moment, Not having Sufficient Room to lodge a Very Small Establishment of Servants; the Stables; if possible, are still worse than the other Offices, it having been of late frequently Necessary to prop them up with Timber Posts to prevent it falling, or being blown down by the Winds."
 He noted that he wished to erect a new Government House and Offices in the Domain as soon as the Barracks was complete at the expense of the Police Fund.

 The then Secretary for the Colonies, Henry Bathurst, 3rd Earl Bathurst, soon responded, writing on 30 January 1817 that he needed to see a plan and estimate of costs before he could approve the erection.
 In 1817, Macquarie resumed the sites of a bakehouse and mill on the proposed site.
 On 4 July 1817, he instructed a former convict, Francis Greenway, to prepare plans of offices and stables.
 Work commenced on the stables on 9 August 1817.
 Macquarie replied to Bathurst on 12 December that he was disappointed with the lack of approval, but claimed that no construction had commenced due to heavy rains.
 Macquarie laid the foundation stone for the stables on 16 December 1817.